 Plenty of people have done a ‘life satisfaction’ exercise where you rate yourself in different areas (such as health, work, finances etc).
 It’s usually limited to 8 categories, but it’s not a bad way to start to see what’s going right – and not so right- in your life.

-I’ve recently started using an expanded version of this with my career change clients, so we can get a snapshot of their work and where it fits into their whole life.
+I’ve long used an expanded version of this with my career change and retirement clients, so we can get a snapshot of their work and where it fits into their whole life, as well as other important (to them) arenas.
 It has a number of more subtle, but very important markers (such as ‘sense of identity’ and ‘engagement versus boredom’) that are frequently the key to dissatisfaction in work, and some that become more and more important as we age.
 I thought you might be interested to try it.

 It goes like this: